-The Subsidiary is subject to certain covenants and conditions under lending agreements with the senior debt holders.
-The Subsidiary entered into the lending agreements to allow it to fund the acquisition of the Transmission owner asset.
-Under these lending agreements, a Security and Bond Trustee has been appointed to represent the senior debt holders and to monitor compliance by the Subsidiary with the conditions of the lending agreements it has entered into.
+The Company is subject to certain covenants and conditions under lending agreements with the senior debt holders.
+The Company entered into the lending agreements to allow it to fund the acquisition of the Transmission owner asset.
+Under these lending agreements, a Security and Bond Trustee have been appointed to represent the senior debt holders and to monitor compliance by the Company with the conditions of the lending agreements it has entered into.
 In addition, a Technical Adviser and an Insurance Adviser have also been appointed under the terms of the lending agreements to support the Security and Bond Trustee in the discharge of their duties.
 The covenants and conditions of the lending agreements include (but are not limited to) the following:

-- 1) The Subsidiary is required to operate on the basis of a financial plan while the lending agreements are in place (19 years) which the Security and Bond Trustee has approved and subject to certain allowances; any deviation from that plan requires the approval of the Security and Bond Trustee.
-The financial plan is refreshed on a six monthly basis and revised on an annual basis as required; - 2) The Subsidiary is required to deliver financial and other information at specified intervals (typically six monthly) to the Security and Bond Trustee; - 3) The lending agreements specify the bank accounts that the Subsidiary is permitted to operate and in addition, restrict the way in which those accounts should be operated this includes, in respect of certain accounts, requiring those accounts to be funded for specific purposes and only allowing access to those accounts for that specified purpose.
-With the exception of one bank account, all withdrawals from bank accounts require the consent of the Security and Bond Trustee; - 4) The Subsidiary is required to maintain certain financial ratios (both historical and forward looking) in respect of debt service cover; loan life cover; and in respect of incremental investments it cannot exceed a specified gearing ratio; - 5) The Subsidiary is restricted under the lending agreements as to its ability to invest its surplus funds such that it is only permitted to invest those surplus funds in investments with maturities that are allowed under the terms of those agreements.
-Typically this results in the Subsidiary investing in term deposits with maturities not exceeding six months; - 6) The Subsidiary is required to maintain adequate insurances at all times; and - 7) The Subsidiary is required to meet all the conditions contained within the lending agreements before any servicing of the subordinated debt holders can take place or any distributions can be made to shareholders.
+1) The Company is required to operate on the basis of a financial plan while the lending agreements are in place (19 years) which the Security and Bond Trustee has approved and subject to certain allowances; any deviation from that plan requires the approval of the Security and Bond Trustee.
+The financial plan is refreshed on a six monthly basis and revised on an annual basis as required;

+2) The Company is required to deliver financial and other information at specified intervals (typically six monthly) to the Security and Bond Trustee;

+3) The lending agreements specify the bank accounts that the Company is permitted to operate and in addition, restrict the way in which those accounts should be operated - this includes, in respect of certain accounts, requiring those accounts to be funded for specific purposes and only allowing access to those accounts for that specified purpose.
+With the exception of one bank account, all withdrawals from bank accounts require the consent of the Security and Bond Trustee;

+4) The Company is required to maintain certain financial ratios (both historical and forward looking) in respect of debt service cover; loan life cover; and in respect of incremental investments it cannot exceed a specified gearing ratio.

+5) The Company is restricted under the lending agreements as to its ability to invest its surplus funds such that it is only permitted to invest those surplus funds in investments with maturities that are allowed under the terms of those agreements.
+Typically this results in the Company investing in term deposits with maturities not exceeding six months;

+6) The Company is required to maintain adequate insurances at all times;

+7) The Company is required to meet all the conditions contained within the lending agreements before any servicing of the subordinated debt holders can take place or any distributions can be made to shareholders.

-There is a risk that if the Subsidiary materially fails to comply with the terms of the lending agreements, or has failed to apply one of the specified remedies, the Subsidiary would be in default of the lending agreements.
+There is a risk that if the Company materially fails to comply with the terms of the lending agreements, or has failed to apply one of the specified remedies, the Company would be in default of the lending agreements.
 In these circumstances the amounts due under the lending agreements are immediately due and payable or are repayable on demand.
-The Subsidiary monitors and has put in place controls and procedures to ensure material compliance with the terms of the lending agreement at all times.
+The Company monitors and has put in place controls and procedures to ensure material compliance with the terms of the lending agreement at all times.

-Since entering into the lending agreements the Subsidiary has materially complied with all of the lending covenants and conditions and has continued to do so through to the date of this report.
+Since entering into the lending agreements the Company has materially complied with all of the lending covenants and conditions and has continued to do so through to the date of this report.